StockNews.com Initiates Coverage on OpGen (NASDAQ:OPGN)

-StockNews.com assumed coverage on shares of OpGen (NASDAQ:OPGN – Free Report) in a research note released on Friday.
-The firm issued a sell rating on the medical research company’s stock.
+Analysts at StockNews.com initiated coverage on shares of OpGen (NASDAQ:OPGN – Get Free Report) in a research note issued to investors on Saturday.
+The brokerage set a “sell” rating on the medical research company’s stock.

-Several hedge funds have recently bought and sold shares of OPGN.
-HRT Financial LP bought a new position in OpGen in the 4th quarter valued at $26,000.
-Citadel Advisors LLC grew its position in shares of OpGen by 571.0% during the 3rd quarter.
-Citadel Advisors LLC now owns 100,773 shares of the medical research company’s stock worth $29,000 after buying an additional 85,754 shares in the last quarter.
-Dimensional Fund Advisors LP bought a new position in shares of OpGen during the 1st quarter worth $49,000.
-Finally, Vanguard Group Inc. grew its position in shares of OpGen by 39.8% during the 3rd quarter.
-Vanguard Group Inc. now owns 1,877,597 shares of the medical research company’s stock worth $537,000 after buying an additional 534,960 shares in the last quarter.
+Institutional investors have recently bought and sold shares of the company.
+HRT Financial LP acquired a new stake in shares of OpGen in the fourth quarter valued at about $26,000.
+Citadel Advisors LLC boosted its holdings in OpGen by 571.0% in the 3rd quarter.
+Citadel Advisors LLC now owns 100,773 shares of the medical research company’s stock valued at $29,000 after purchasing an additional 85,754 shares during the period.
+Dimensional Fund Advisors LP bought a new stake in OpGen in the 1st quarter valued at $49,000.
+Finally, Vanguard Group Inc. boosted its holdings in OpGen by 39.8% in the 3rd quarter.
+Vanguard Group Inc. now owns 1,877,597 shares of the medical research company’s stock valued at $537,000 after purchasing an additional 534,960 shares during the period.
 Institutional investors own 2.68% of the company’s stock.

 OpGen Company Profile